 We also have a more in depth post about the details of how to build a more successful Amazon Affiliate Site here.
 You should definitely check that out if you’ve already started building a site.

-What are the most important traits you need to build a successful niche website?
+What are the most important traits you need to create a niche website?

 Today, I want to share 3 essentials traits you need to possess (or be developing) in order to create and grow a successful niche site.